MiFID and MiFID2

 • supervisory actions regarding financial instruments and positions in derivatives

-The application date of MiFID II and MiFIR has been extended to 3 January 2018.
+The application date of MiFID II and MiFIR was extended to January 3, 2018.

 MiFID and MiFID2 for the Financial/Forex Industry